neurocline/playground/docs/premake-manual.md

 Introductory Notes
 ==================

+Here are the three most important things for you to keep in mind.

+1. Premake is not a build system, it generates makefiles for build systems.
+2. Premake scripts are Lua code and executed as Lua programs.
+3. Your Premake scripts are declarative code, not procedural code.

+Premake is a standalone executable that does source-to-source-transitions in a self-contained fashion.
+This means that you can actually generate makefiles for any platform and any system on a single system; you could generate Xcode projects from a Windows machine, for example, or Visual Studio projects from a Linux machine.
+Since part of the reason for Premake is as a cross-platform build system generator, this isn't just academic, but lets a single user generate projects that will probably work, without needing multiple machines to test on.
+This also makes it easier to test out your Premake scripts, since you can investigate the output by hand.

 Premake is a power-user tool.
 It will do its best to tell you about syntactic errors in project scripts, but most semantic errors will simply result in nothing being generated for that section.
 Filters and files sections, when they fail to match anything, will just